EWMD International Conference 2025 AUSTRIA

 Green Event

-The EWMD conference will be held in accordance with the criteria of the Austrian Ecolabel for Green Meetings/Events.
+The aim is to organize the event in accordance with the criteria of the Austrian Ecolabel for Green Meetings/Events.
 All decisions regarding the planning, implementation and evaluation of the event are based on these criteria.
 Key aspects include local value creation, energy efficiency, waste avoidance and environmentally friendly travel to and from the event.
 Information at www.umweltzeichen.at

 Venue: Zell Am See